 myself and several other crewmembers headed for the river on a very foggy

-began to rise, a pod of orcas appeared right beside us and they were oh so close to the
+began to rise, a pod of orcas appeared right beside us and they were oh so

-as the sun broke through the fog coating everything with a golden glow.
+broke through the fog coating everything with a golden glow.
 It was a

 On our way back to the boat from the river we

 found ourselves in a wet area along the shore that was filled with live